 The dwelling is provided with a separate pedestrian entrance to that of the non-residential use on-site.
-RAD50
+RAD50 is directly accessible from a living area within the dwelling; a.

 RAD51 Dwellings are located behind or above the non-residential use on-site.